List homomorphism problems for signed trees: General trees

 Assume first that the blue part $B_{\widehat{H}}$ is a bi-arc tree of the first type, in other words, a caterpillar with loops on all vertices on the spine and possibly some leaves.
-We now proceed analogously to the proof of Lemma~\ref{lem:forbref}, using the remarks after the proof of Lemma~\ref{lem:mixed} explaining how to use the trees related to those in family $\cal G$.
-The only difference from the reflexive case is caused by the requirement of loops in cases (h) and (l) from the family $\cal G$, resulting in the fact that some vertices $v_1, v_2, \dots, v_{d-1}$ can have incident blue edges off the spine, as long as they lead to vertices without loops, as enforced by the absence of signed trees from the family $\cal J$.
+We now proceed analogously to the proof of Lemma~\ref{lem:forbref}, using the absence of signed trees from the family $\cal J$ instead of those from the family $\cal G$.
+We sketch the analogy, and leave the detailed proof to the reader.
+For this, it helps to refer to the annotations in Figure \ref{fig:forbgraphsref} relating the cases of the family $\cal G$ to the more general trees in the family $\cal J$.
+It is also helpful to point out that the case h) of the family $\cal G$ is closely related to the case i) of the family $\cal J$ (as well as to b) of the family $\cal F$).
+There is a common generalization to all three, but it has a technical formulation we chose to omit, because other cases of the family $\cal J$ cover the same situations; in particular the reader should note the case n), which is also helpful in the omitted proof.
+The principal difference from the proof in the reflexive case is caused by the requirement that certain loops in cases h) and l) in $\cal G$ have to remain present in the corresponding cases in family $\cal J$.
+This results in the fact that some vertices $v_1, v_2, \dots, v_{d-1}$ can have incident blue edges off the spine, as long as they lead to vertices without loops, as enforced by the absence of the signed trees from the family $\cal J$.

 Thus $\widehat{H}$ is indeed a caterpillar obtained from a reflexive signed caterpillar by removing loops at some leaves, and optionally replacing the bicoloured edges by blue edges to some of those leaves.